How does acupuncture work?

-- It is dangerous if the patient has a bleeding disorder
+- It is dangerous if a patient has a bleeding disorder or takes blood thinners.

-- There may be bleeding, bruising and soreness at the insertion sites
+- Bleeding, bruising, and soreness may occur at the insertion sites.

-- When inserted deeply into the chest or upper back there is a risk of collapsed lung (very rare).
+- When inserted deeply into the chest or upper back, there is a risk of collapsed lung, but this is very rare.

 The United States (U.S.) Food and Drug Administration (FDA) regulate acupuncture needles as medical devices.
 Their manufacture and labelling needs to meet certain standards.
 The needles must be sterile, nontoxic, and labelled for one use only, by a licensed practitioner.